pallets/click/docs/commands.rst

 -   Click does not have any hard requirements for the return values and does not use them itself.
-This allows return values to be used for custom decorators or workflows (like in the multi command chaining example).
+This allows return values to be used for custom decorators or workflows (like in the command chaining example).

--   When a Click script is invoked as command line application (through :meth:`BaseCommand.main`) the return value is ignored unless the `standalone_mode` is disabled in which case it's bubbled through.
+-   When a Click script is invoked as command line application (through :meth:`Command.main`) the return value is ignored unless the `standalone_mode` is disabled in which case it's bubbled through.